Adime/Fluxus/README.markdown

 Roadmap
 -------

 Until Fluxus is live no further features will be considered, using the API we envisage, it will be a simple job to create a variety of web based database browsers.
-This will allow the community to see the libraries available on FLuxus.
+This will allow the community to see libraries available via the Fluxus registry.

-As a preliminary exercise, the Fluxus team will locate as many 3rd party AS3 libraries as possible.
-The list available at http://wonderfl.net/libraries and the  project list at http://www.libspark.org/wiki/WikiStart/en.
-Of course, we will be very happy to receive updates and info from developers of any Open Source AS3 libraries.
+As a preliminary exercise, we will locate as many 3rd party AS3 libraries as possible, including those listed at http://wonderfl.net/libraries and http://www.libspark.org/wiki/WikiStart/en.

+We will be happy to receive updates / info from developers of any Open Source AS3 libraries in the meantime.